-Pictures such as drawings, paintings and photographs were once restricted to books, but the internet with broadband connections now makes it possible to retrieve and post large numbers of bamboo illustrations.
+Pictures such as drawings, paintings and photographs were once restricted to books, but the internet now makes it possible to retrieve and post large numbers of bamboo illustrations.
 Photos are proliferating steadily online and the reliance on books and botanical drawings is fading fast.
 Go to pictures of commonly cultivated genera to start the hunt in the right direction.
 Then follow the Google search link for that genus.
 Then check out photos for a particular bamboo on Bambooweb or other databases and personal galleries.
 Submit your own photos to Bambooweb to improve the collection.

-Photos of bamboos can look rather similar, and it is important to look for particular morphological characters in the photos for identification.
+Photos of bamboos can look very similar, and it is important to look for particular morphological characters in the photos for identification.
 Close-up pictures of culm nodes, culm sheaths and leaf sheaths are of the greatest value.
-Photos are very useful for discriminating between those plants often known as bamboos, although not really bamboos at all, and the real thing.
+Photos are very useful for discriminating between those plants often incorrectly known as bamboos, although not really bamboos at all, and the real thing.
 Good photos can also be found on nursery websites.
 See simple descriptions for a selection of nurseries with good names and descriptions.
 More...

 More...
 The easiest way to identify any plant is to find good pictures that clearly show the characters important for distinguishing them.
 But the photographer/artist, and also the identifier, need to know which particular parts of the plant are important, and these characters need to be presented clearly, often in close-up or magnified.
 The plants also have to be at the right stage of development, under similar growth conditions.
 A potted plant in the nursery looks very different to a mature grove.

 Photographs can easily separate less closely related plants, which makes them excellent for distinguishing between real bamboos and the pretend bamboos, those that are commonly called bamboos, but are not really bamboos at all.